rmharp/Lego-Workshop/README.md

-# Chapel Thrill Escapes Lego Workshop - Slot Machine
+# Chapel Thrill Escapes Lego Workshop

 ## Overview
 This project is a simple web-based slot machine game designed for Chapel Thrill Escapes Lego Workshop.
 It features a static slot machine with UNC-Chapel Hill themed colors and the Chapel Thrill Escapes logo.
 Users can interact with the game by pressing a button to generate random outcomes.